StSchmager/OnlineCourses/README.md

 ## Udacity

-Taught by Udacity founder and Stanford professor, I took the primer class of [Intro to Statistics: Making Decisions Based on Data](https://www.udacity.com/course/intro-to-statistics--st101).
+Taught by Udacity founder and Stanford professor Sebastian Thrun (whom I really admire), I took the primer class of [Intro to Statistics: Making Decisions Based on Data](https://www.udacity.com/course/intro-to-statistics--st101).
 All coursework was submitted interactively in the video lecture sessions, so that I couldn't record any kind of programming scripts or project write-ups.

 ## edX